 - For the price, it’s difficult to get any option that remotely comes near what TopScan offers.
 It’s feature-packed and makes a ton of sense.

-- Because the unit is BlueTooth powered and relies on a dongle + app to do its thing, it is super efficient to store, work with, and use.
+- Because the unit is Bluetooth-powered and relies on a dongle + app to do its thing, it’s super efficient to store, work with, and use.

-- The various modules the unit scans make it suitable for professional use and makes it, ultimately, a DIYer’s dream.
+- The various modules the unit scans make it suitable for professional use and make it, ultimately, a DIYer’s dream.
 It has nearly every feature/function you may need.

 - Finally, the unit is bi-directional.
 Testing actuators and relays to isolate faults will remain straight and to the point.